-Wonderful though Christmas is, it can also be an incredibly stressful time of the year for many families, so I’ve put together 10 tips for a stress free magical Christmas!
+Wonderful though Christmas is, it can also be an incredibly stressful time of the year for many families.
+Here are10 tips for a stress free Christmas!
 Whether the stress is tied in with family members, food, getting ‘the right gifts’, travel, finances, too many decisions, leaving everything until the last minute or not doing as much as you’d hoped in the way of decorations or funky wrapping…the good news is, the majority of these can be relieved by planning!
 Christmas is meant to be fun, relaxed and without stresses!
 Think cosy, simple, thoughtful and togetherness.

 The best way to approach these things is to start early (now) and break it down into bite sized sections.
 December is for enjoying Christmas, not getting increasingly frazzled, while panic buying an unnecessary 417 presents.

 Firstly, the boring but necessary things to think about….

 This is absolutely critical.

 Start Lists For Each Of The Following Suggestions…

 Although rather un-magical, lists are incredibly helpful for containing our many scrambled thoughts in manageable and workable ‘right sized’ pieces.
 The idea is to write the list you find the hardest and then tackle each one separately.
 Try not to deviate from what you’ve written down, and if you do, it needs to be for good reason!
 Put all your lists together and somewhere where you can find them!

 This is mostly in the ‘expectation management department’, but I feel it needs a separate category as it can be such an emotive subject.
 I hear so often about parents with young families traipsing around the country (or world), to visit relatives because they feel ‘they ought to’.
 They come back home absolutely exhausted and just wish everyone would come to them for a change

 or better still, not be around at all.